primitivefinance/arbiter/docs/src/getting_started/getting_started.md

 ```bash
 arbiter bind
 ```
-Arbiter bind wraps arround `forge bind` and is configured from your cargo.toml.
+Arbiter bind wraps `forge bind` and is configured from your cargo.toml.
 There are three optional fields you can add to your toml to configure arbiter bind.
 ```toml
 [arbiter]
 bindings_workspace = "simulation" # must be a valid workspace member